Adarsh-hash-dot/ChatUIReact/README.md

 ## Features

-- Search : conversations should be searchable by contact name.
+- Search : conversations are searchable by contact name.
 - Left sidebar:
     Show all the conversations created
     Each conversation have the contact name and some text of the last message in the chat
 - Create conversation:
     On clicking this open a pop up and load all the contacts (from the dummy data.json/js file).
     On clicking the contact start a new conversation (if no conversation was previously started).
-Or open the existing conversation for that contact.
+Or opens the existing conversation for that contact.

 - Right side view:
     Show the current selected conversation messages